Skip to contents

-The processing of each OPUS file begins by extracting essential information from a designated byte range in the file header.
-This section contains crucial details about binary blocks (also called chunks), including byte offsets, sizes, and data types within the file.
-The parsing algorithm utilizes this information to extract modular blocks of data and parameters from byte sequences.
-As illustrated in the figure below, the content of the files varies based on the instrument type, user-selected data (spectrum) blocks to save, and specific settings.
+Each OPUS file is processed by first extracting metadata information from a dedicated part of the file header.
+This section contains all the important information about binary blocks (also called chunks), such as byte offsets, sizes, and data types at different byte locations in the file.
+The parsing algorithm uses this information to extract various data and parameter blocks from byte sequences.
+As the picture below shows, the content of the files changes based on the instrument type, the data (spectrum) blocks that the user chooses to save, and the specific measurement settings.

-In addition to result spectra, the binary files encompass:
+In addition to result spectra, the binary files include:

-single-channel data from background measurements done before the sample
+• single-channel data from background measurements performed before the sample

-We can extract all those blocks from the corresponding OPUS file example.
-We can even explore additional blocks that are not visually displayed in the official software but are present in the file (more details below).
+We can extract all these blocks from the example OPUS file.
+In fact, we can access even more blocks than are displayed in the official OPUS software.

 library("opusreader2")